sassoftware/viya4-iac-k8s/docs/user/DockerUsage.md

 ## Prerequisites

-- After satisfying all of the perquisite items listed in the [README.md](../../README.md#docker-requirements) doc for this repo you're ready to begin.
+After satisfying all of the prerequisite items that are listed in the [README.md](../../README.md#docker-requirements) file for this repository, you are ready to begin using the SAS Viya 4 IaC deployment tools for open source Kubernetes.

 ### Create the Docker Image